 - This kind of content is very shareable and that virality helps build brand awareness.

 - Interactive content is simply more engaging and users enjoy it more than other types of content.

 To create more of a meritocracy for content makers Instagram has been testing not showing likes to anyone but the poster.
 The intent is to help nurture community and smaller creators.
 This reflects an emerging trend of focusing on community instead of status chasing.

 As platforms focus on quality and ad-friendly content that both users and platforms can monetize there will be a move towards promoting community and connection.
-Probably a good trend to watch and encourage in 2021!
+Probably a good trend to watch and encourage in the coming year!